yargs/yargs/README.md

 It gives you:

 * commands and (grouped) options (`my-program.js serve --port=5000`).
-* a dynamically generated help menu based on your arguments.
+* a dynamically generated help menu based on your arguments:

 ```bash
 mocha [spec..]